presnick/ProgramsInformationPeople/_sources/Assignments/ps4.rst

 **Note:** Passing tests for a problem (``Pass``) does not ensure that the problem is 100% correct -- we can only test some things, to provide feedback as you go.

+.. question:: problem_set_4_1
+    :number: 1

-1. Old McDonald had a farm.
-He records the animals on his farm in a dictionary called 'animals'.
-See comments for additional instructions...
+    Old McDonald had a farm.
+He records the animals on his farm in a dictionary called ``animals``.

+    Write code to look up the number of chickens that Old McDonald recorded and assign it to the variable ``num_chickens``.

+    Write code to add the key-value pair ``"yak":3`` to the ``animals`` dictionary.

+    Write code to increase the value for the key ``"dogs"`` in the ``animals`` dictionary by 1.
+Do not hard code values -- this code should work no matter what the original value associated with key ``"dogs"`` is.
+You can assume that this key already exists in the dictionary.

 .. activecode:: ps_4_1

    animals = {'cows': 2, 'chickens': 8, 'pigs': 4, 'mice': 72, 'cats': 9,'dogs': 1}

-   # Write code to look up the number of chickens that Old McDonald recorded
-   # and assign it to the variable num_chickens.
-   # (Do not hard-code values! num_chickens = 8 will not earn points.)

-   # Write code to add the key-value pair "yak":3
-   # to the dictionary stored in the variable called animals.

-   # Write code to increase the value for the key
-   # "dogs" (in the animals dictionary we've provided) by 1.

    =====